Board of Trustees

 Meet the Board of Trustees:

-Vijay Parulkar is an analyst with a law enforcement agency, specialising in strategic management.
-Being the father of an incumbent and a graduate, Vijay strongly supports the vision of MRGS.
-Vijay wants to contribute towards the school’s goals of providing its students the best possible learning environment, sporting opportunities and social engagement.
-Vijay firmly believes that every student and staff of MRGS deserves the opportunity to realise their potential.
+Vijay Parulkar is an analyst with a leading New Zealand law enforcement agency, specialising in strategic management.
+He has been on the board since 2012.
+His son is a current student and daughter a past graduate.
+He strongly supports the vision of MRGS.
+He wants to contribute towards the school’s goals of providing its students the best possible learning environment, sporting opportunities and social engagement.
+He firmly believes that every student and staff of MRGS deserves the opportunity to realise their potential.

 Interested In Becoming a Member of the Board?

 If you are interested in being on the Board of Trustees please contact the BOT chairperson